gtech-mulearn/IEEE-LAUNCHPAD/profiles/midhuncraj@mulearn.md

 ### About Me

-> I'm Midhun C Raj, a dedicated Java developer proficient in web development.
-With a strong passion for problem-solving and continuous learning, I strive to deliver innovative solutions.
-Experienced in frameworks like Spring and Hibernate, I am eager to contribute my skills to create impactful and efficient applications.
+> I'm MIdhun C Raj, currently completed my B.Tech Enginnering in Computer Science and Engineering, in College of Engineering Kottarakkara, Kollam.
+Thinking forward to get a job in AI field and work as a Data Science Engineer.

 ## Portfolio Highlights